 Many of the "point" sources of contamination may be industrial or pretreatment facilities, however industry does not bear all the responsibility for water pollution.
 Anyone may contribute to this type of pollution by pouring used engine oil in the backyard or storm drain, throwing litter out of the car window, or using too much fertilizer or pesticide at home.

 Together we must work together to ensure that the water bodies, groundwater and drinking water that we share will be clean and healthy.

-For educational materials or presentations about water pollution or any other environmental topic, call our outreach office at 305-372-6784 or visit our brochure library.
+For educational materials or presentations about water pollution or any other environmental topic, call 305-372-6784.

 Biscayne Bay and adjoining waters are among Miami-Dade’s most outstanding natural resources.
 Shallow, clear water, seagrass meadows and coastal wetlands provide habitat for fish and wildlife, buffer the coast against storm erosion, support boating and other water recreation, and generates more than $6 billion per year of economic benefit.

 Although most of Biscayne Bay is designated as a State Aquatic Preserve or is part of Biscayne National Park, the Bay remains vulnerable to human activities in the watershed.

 Baynanza is an annual celebration of Biscayne Bay, culminating with the Biscayne Bay Cleanup Day in April.
 Thousands of volunteers pick up tons of garbage at multiple locations along the bay's shoreline.